The First Adjuster Call: What to Say and Hold Back

-The adjuster will call you.
-It might be within hours of your loss, it might be a few days.
-Either way, you will be on the phone with someone whose job is to investigate your claim and determine how much the insurance company will pay.
-What you say in that conversation matters.
+The adjuster will call.
+It might be within hours of the loss, it might be a few days later.
+Either way, the conversation is with someone whose job is to investigate the claim and determine how much the insurance company will pay.
+What gets said in that conversation tends to matter.

 The First Call: What to Expect